New Zealand Soldiers’ War Stories

-Following his marriage in Egypt, he served on the Somme in 1916 in command of 15 Howitzer Battery and won a Military Cross (MC) for outstanding command under heavy shelling.
+Following his marriage in Egypt, he served on the Somme in 1916 in command of 15 Howitzer Battery and was awarded a Military Cross (MC) for outstanding command under heavy shelling.
 In 1917, he took over command of 6 Howitzer Battery and in April 1918, during an attack at Ploegsteert Wood, Captain Miles fought alongside his men when the Germans almost overwhelmed them.
 The enemy were within 500 yards and his ammunition was exhausted.
-Miles rallied his men, including some infantry stargglers, and later made a reconnaissance into the wood; sending back valuable information.
-As he was trying to free one of his guns from the thick mud he was finally wounded by fifle-fire at close range.
+Miles rallied his men, including some infantry stragglers, and later made a reconnaissance into the wood; sending back valuable information.
+As he was trying to free one of his guns from the thick mud he was finally wounded by rifle-fire at close range.
 Recommended for a Victoria Cross, he was awarded the Distinguished Service Order (DSO).

 18,000 New Zealanders lost their lives fighting on the Western Front during World War One.
 One of those who made the ultimate sacrifice, was Sergeant Dave Gallaher captain of the 1905 “Original All Blacks.”

 “Dave was a man of sterling worth … girded by great self-determination and self control.
 He was a valuable friend and could be, I think, a remorseless foe.
 To us All Blacks his words would often be ‘Give nothing away: take no chances’ …”